kudobuilder/operators/repository/kafka/docs/latest/external-access.md

 ## External access

-For the producers and consumers living outside the Kubernetes cluster.
-KUDO Kafka supports the Nodeport and Loadbalancer approach.
+For the producers and consumers living outside the Kubernetes cluster KUDO Kafka supports the Nodeport and Loadbalancer approach.

 #### Loadbalancer (recommended)